jberkel/sms-backup-plus/README.md

 This means that it is impossible to establish a trusted connection with the IMAP server.
 A few reasons why this might happen:

-  * You run an old version of Android
+  * You run on an ancient version of Android
-  * You use an IMAP server with an expired / self-signed certificate
+  * You use an IMAP server with an expired or self-signed certificate

 You can try to set the IMAP Server Setting `Security` to `SSL (optional / trust all)`.